stephenhuh/shellconfig/README.md

 * dG -> delete from current to end of file
 * gg -> go to first line of file
 * G -> go to end of file
+* % -> go to other bracket, other quote, etc